![]() |

 these W3 Company and other

-deceased servicemen have personal records online in |
+deceased servicemen have personal records online in these veterans were wounded during the W3 Coy tour |

 "War is an ugly thing, but not the ugliest of things.
 The decayed and degraded state of moral and patriotic feeling which thinks that nothing is worth war is much worse.
 The person who has nothing for which he is willing to fight, nothing which is more important than his own personal safety, is a miserable creature and has no chance of being free unless made and kept so by the exertions of better men than himself."
 John Stuart Mill (1806 - 1873) |